Astronomyunicorn/Accor_DocOps/README.md

 When a translation lags behind EN, mark the page `outdated: true` so readers see the status until it’s updated.

+> 📘 **All documentation and instructions are consolidated in [FAQ.md](FAQ.md)** — complete reference guide with setup, troubleshooting, and best practices.

 ## 🚀 Quick start

 **Requirements:** Python 3.8+, Git